getPraxis/FELauncher/README.md

 The component accepts the following attributes:

 1. **Ids (Required)** \
    A valid list of Salesforce Id’s for the SObjects(s) on the Enhanced Lightning Grid that was selected.
-EGL support the following variables: \
+EGL support the following variables: Update:Ids can be an array of multiple Parameters\
      a. #id# - passes the id of the row (you will only use this in row-level actions) \
-     b. #ids# - passes the list of ids for the selected rows (you will only use this in list-level actions) \
+     b. #ids# - passes the list of ids for the selected rows (you will only use this in list-level actions).
+As of version 2.0 you can pass multiple values as Flow Inputs.
+This field can be a single value or be made into an array\
      c. #parentrecordId# - passes the id of the parent record (the record viewed on the page) \
      d. #AnyAPIName# - you can pass in the value of any field that is displayed in the table, for example #LastModifiedDate#
 2. **flowName (Required)** \